-- Upgrading from ExpressCluster X 1.0 for Windows to ExpressCluster X 2.0 for Windows is possible.
-Upgrading from other versions is not possible. - For upgrading to ExpressCluster X 2.0 for Windows, the CD-ROM containing the license of X 2.0 (and the licenses of optional products, when they are being used) and X2.0 is required.
+- Upgrading from ExpressCluster X 1.0/2.0 for Windows to ExpressCluster X 2.1 for Windows is possible.
+Upgrading from other versions is not possible. - For upgrading to ExpressCluster X 2.1 for Windows from ExpressCluster X 1.0 for Windows, the CD-ROM including X 2.1 and the license of X 2.0/2.1 (and the licenses of optional products, when they are being used) are required. - For upgrading to ExpressCluster X 2.1 from ExpressCluster X 2.0, update module (CPRO-XW020-03 or later) is required.